Dave-314/Diabetes-Classification/README.md

 5. **Model Evaluation**: Through rigorous evaluation using sacred metrics such as accuracy, precision, recall, AUC-ROC and F1-score, we gauge the prowess of our models.
 These metrics serve as a compass, guiding us to the most formidable model, the one that will lead us to victory.

-6. **Deployment**: With the chosen champion model at our side, we are ready to face the challenges of the real world.
-We deploy our champion, empowering them to predict the presence of diabetes in new individuals based on their health exam and family history, leaving an indelible mark on their lives.

 ## :bulb: **Let's Connect!**
 If you have any questions, suggestions, or potential collaborations related to this project, I would be delighted to hear from you.
 Please feel free to reach out to me via email or connect with me on [LinkedIn](https://www.linkedin.com/in/david-shields/).